Registration & Check-In

 In this lively and interactive day-long event, leading experts will explain how ground breaking research can help support happy and lasting relationships.
-The day will feature husband-and-wife team Suzann Pileggi Pawelskiand James Pawelski, who will summarize some of the key research findings highlighted in their recent book Happy Together: Using the Science of Positive Psychology to Build Love That Lasts—the first book on applying the principles of positive psychology to create thriving romantic relationships.
+The day will feature husband-and-wife team Suzann Pileggi Pawelski and James Pawelski, the executive director of the International Positive Psychology Association.
+Together they will summarize some of the key research findings highlighted in their recent book Happy Together: Using the Science of Positive Psychology to Build Love That Lasts—the first book on applying the principles of positive psychology to create thriving romantic relationships.

 Specifically, they will discuss healthy habits that couples can cultivate to become happy together over the long term.
 Some of the evidence-based topics they will address include the importance of savoring shared experiences with one another, and how to identify, build, and appreciate our strengths and those of our partner.
 They will also introduce their Interaction Model of strengths they developed to help couples relate better to one another.

 The day will also include presentations by other experts who will zero in on specific positive psychology skills and strengths.
 Shauna Shapiro, a world-renowned expert on the science and practice of mindfulness and compassion, will explain how those skills can help re-introduce joy, vitality, and intimacy into romantic relationships.
 Dr. Shapiro’s presentation will not only cover cutting-edge research on mindfulness and compassion but also offer concrete practices, based on that research, that couples can apply to re-invigorate their lives together.